• Skip to primary navigation

 The other nice thing about these accounts is that you can get $20 to start your Netspend account just by using my referral link.
 Once you deposit $40 into your Netspend account, you snag yourself a $20 bonus and I get myself a $20 bonus.
 From there, you can then refer your spouse to Netspend with your own referral code.
 That way, you’ll snag another additional $20 referral bonus and your spouse will snag a $20 referral bonus.
 Altogether, that’s $60 in referral bonuses you can make with pretty minimal work.
 And you still end up with a savings account earning 5% guaranteed interest.

-For more information, be sure to read my two in-depth posts about these savings accounts.
-I’d recommend reading them both together so that you can get a full understanding of how they work.
+For more information, be sure to read my in-depth posts about these savings accounts.

 5. Investment Accounts